hundeo:

 4. the right food for bland diet

 The right Gentle diet you can buy not only in pet stores.
 We also recommend that you prepare your own food.
-At this point we show you the appropriate food to revive your protégé.
+At this point we will show you the suitable food to feed your pet again.

 Rice

 Cooked, not salted Rice is the ideal gentle food for your four-legged friend.
-Make sure that the rice is very softly cooked and cooled down.
+Make sure that the rice is cooked very soft and cooled down.

 Low fat meat